 Fill in the device properties dialog to identify the JEDEC/BIT/MCS/EXO file (if it is a Xilinx device) or BSDL file (if it is not an Xilinx device) associated with the device being added.
 Non-Xilinx devices can be specified using the Edit->Define Device menu item.
-(See bitmap of Edit -
+(See bitmap of Edit-

 >Define Device dialog.)
-Enter the de evice's instruction register length int to the Define Device dialog box.
+Enter the device's instruction register length into the Define Device dialog box.
 See Figure 7.